MDHayes/Ex-CC-Community.github.io/README.md

 email, calendar, Zoom accounts, GitHub organisation accounts.
-Responding to individual messages as well as trying to spin up a replacement teaching platform is a lot to process, so you'd be making our jobs a little easier in this difficult transitional period.
+Responding to individual messages as well as trying to spin up a replacement teaching platform is a lot to process, so you'd be making our jobs a little easier in this difficult transitional period by engaging with the page rather than messaging us :heart:

 ## Crowdfunding